D3ewan/social-media/README.md

    docker pull deewansingh7/social-media:v1
     ```

 3. **Run the Docker Image:** Once the Docker image is available locally, you can run it using the `docker run` command.
-Replace `<image_name>` with the name of the Docker image you want to run:

     ```bash
-    docker run -p 4000:<SERVER_PORT_NO> deewansingh7/social-media:v1
+    docker run -p 4000:3000 deewansingh7/social-media:v1
     ```